 "So, what do you eat?"
 A frequent question for vegetarians.
 "Lesley Eats dot com" is my answer.
 I share vegetarian recipes and highlights from restaurant visits at home in Nashville, Tennessee (and from my travels) as well as a little bit about the fun and failures along the way.
-Joining me are Mr. Eats (previously known as the Significant Omnivore), Baby Eats and occasionally Grammy Eats.
+Joining me are Mr. Eats (previously known as the Significant Omnivore), Mini Eats (formerly Baby Eats), and occasionally Grammy Eats.

 "What about Grammy Eats?"
 She grew up eating lots of vegetables and raised me on a lot of vegetables, too though I didn't enjoy them much.
 Like any good Southern woman of a certain generation, her method is to cook (boil, sometimes steam) vegetables into submission, which is not what I prefer.
 She does, however make the best cornbread in the world.
 She really is a great cook.
 Love you mom!

 "Why did you become a vegetarian?"
 I usually just answer this question by saying, "Some health reasons and some ethical reasons, too."
 I don't usually try to recruit anyone, but I'm happy to answer more specific questions.
 I will say that it would be really great if you didn't eat factory farmed meat, though (thanks).

 "How long have you been a vegetarian?"
 Since May 1, 2000.
 Though for a couple of years, I still ate the occasional piece of raw sushi or raw oyster.
 But not since 2004.